Karan Casey: Solo career

 Casey has also collaborated with Bela Fleck, Maura O'Connell, Tim O'Brien, Lunasa, The Boston Pops Orchestra, The Dubliners & Imelda May, A Stór Mo Chroí (featuring John Spillane, Lumiere and Muireann Nic Amhlaoibh), among others.

 Personal life

-Casey is married to Irish concertina player Niall Vallely and has collaborated frequently with the Vallely brothers and their bands.
-She has two daughters (Muireann and Áine) and currently lives in Cork.
+Casey married Irish concertina player, Niall Vallely, in February 2007.
+She has two children, Muireann and Áine.

+She has collaborated frequently with the Vallely brothers and their bands.